 Salmon season is in full swing and the sea-run browns are making there return from the ocean.
 Runs of these sea run browns start arriving in rivers like Tungufljót and Vatnamót Trout and char fishing is still good in most lakes and rivers but hatches start getting less frequent, so fishing for those start to switch more towards streamers and nymphs.
 Some of the late-season salmon rivers like Sandá start seeing fish show up.
-Down in Lake Thingvallvatn sees the brown trout move closer to the shore again and anglers start switching attention back over to them from the Arctic char.
+Down in Lake Thingvallvatn the brown trout move closer to the shore again and anglers start switching attention back over to them from the Arctic char.

 Primetime for sea-run brown trout as the runs get into full swing.
-Brown trout and Arctic char lakes and rivers start closing down with the first closing on September 1st and the last on October 1st.
+Brown trout and Arctic char lakes and rivers start closing down, with the first closing on September 1st and the last on October 1st.
 Fishing switches largely over to streamers and this is often the best chance to catch larger browns and char on streamers as aggression levels go through the roof with the spawning approaching.
-Some salmon rivers start closing as well while others are just entering prime time like the later season rivers further inland like the once in Þjórsárdalur.
+Some salmon rivers start closing as well while others are just entering prime time like the later season rivers further inland like the ones in Þjórsárdalur.

 All fishing has closed except a handful of sea-run brown trout and salmon rivers, last of which close on October 20th.
 Cold weather and tough condition are to be expected but can be rewarded with some excellent sea-run brown fishing.